SVP is looking for nonprofits that want to try a different kind of funding relationship.

 #2 Check the Deadline

 SVP typically makes two grants annually in two of the three focus areas mentioned above.
-Our 2017 grants will be focus on kindergarten readiness and the environment.
+Our 2018 grants will be focus on K-12 Education and kindergarten readiness.
 Our deadlines are as follows:

 Nonprofits are invited to submit letters of inquiry (LOI) during each grant cycle.
 LOIs are evaluated by our grant committee based on the following guidelines and information: